 An Engineer from Gloucestershire

-- During the middle of the 19th Century the Forest of Dean, a valuable source of iron ore, was famous for its iron foundries and the future cavalryman may have been the 19 year-old moulder, who arrived in New York on 24 June 1873 aboard the ship City of Antwerp to seek his fortune in America.
+- During the middle of the 19th Century the Forest of Dean, a valuable source of iron ore, was famous for its iron foundries and the future cavalryman may have been the 19-year-old molder, who arrived in New York on 24 June 1873 aboard the ship City of Antwerp to seek his fortune in America.

-- We know that an Edward W. Lloyd, from Gloucester(shire)* was enlisted in the U.S. Army in Pittsburg, Pennsylvania, by Lt Randolph Norwood, 2nd Cavalry, on 30 September 1873, when in common with numerous other teenage recruits he added two years to his actual age to satisfy the minimum requirement of entry without parental consent.
+- Edward Lloyd was enlisted in the United States Army in Pittsburgh, Pennsylvania, by Lieutenant Randolph Norwood, 2nd Cavalry, on September 30, 1873, when in common with numerous other teenage recruits he added two years to his real age to satisfy the minimum requirement of enlistment without parental consent.
 Records show he had grey eyes, brown hair, a fair complexion, stood 5′ 6″ tall and previously employed as an ‘engineer’.

-- Lloyd was sent to the St Louis Depot and transferred to the 7th Cavalry, Company I, at Fort Totten, Dakota Territory, under the command of Captain Myles Keogh.
-He joined his new bunkies there on 22 October 1873 before winter had settled in.
+- He was sent to the St Louis Depot, Missouri, and transferred to the 7th Cavalry, Company “I”, then stationed at Fort Totten, Dakota Territory, under the command of the charismatic Irishman, Captain Myles W. Keogh.
+He joined his new comrades at Fort Totten on October 22, 1873 shortly before winter closed in.

-- In the summer of 1874 he was with his company which formed part of the military escort for the Northern Boundary Commission survey party, which was charged with marking the boundary (49th parallel) between the United States and Canada.
+- The following summer, he was with his company which formed part of the military escort for the Northern Boundary Commission survey party, which was charged with marking the boundary (49th parallel) between the United States and Canada.

-- Lloyd was killed with Custer’s column on the first day of the Battle of the Little Big Horn and he is listed as E. W. LLOYD on the battle monument.
+- Lloyd was killed with Custer’s column on the first day of the Battle of the Little Bighorn and is listed as E. W. LLOYD on the battle monument.